New England Amateur: Modern times: college stars dominate

 At the cusp of the century there continued to be some notable events.
 In 1989, Shawn Baker "became the first Vermonter ever to win the New England Amateur Golf Championship" defeating Rodney Butcher and Hans Albertsson, also of Vermont, by six.
 "I made a lot of mistakes in my first N.E.
 Tournament, but it will not be my last," Albertsson said after the tournament.
 "I will be back next year."
 Albertsson indeed contented the following year, playing "what he called the best golf of his life."
-He won, defeating Baker, the solo runner-up, by two stokes.
+He won, defeating Baker, the solo runner-up, by two strokes.
 In 1995, 17-year-old James Driscoll closed with rounds of 68 (−4) and 66 (−6) to win by a "whopping" 13 strokes.
 Five years later, Jim Salinetti, a former champ, matched Driscoll's margin of victory, recording a thirteen-stroke win at Waterville Country Club.
 In 2002, Kevin Quinn, was ten shots behind Rob Oppenheim entering the final day.
 However, he played well in the two-round finale while Oppenheim self-destructed; Quinn won.
 His victory was almost 36 years to day that his father, Fran Quinn Sr., won the event.
 Mike Welch won a "rain-shortened" event the next year, defeating a trio of golfers by six strokes at Salem Country Club.
 The following year, in 2004, Quinn opened with rounds of 64 and 67, "[m]oving into position for his second victory in three years in the event."
 He held a three-stroke lead over Bret Stegmaier, in second, and five stroke lead over Welch, in joint third.
 However, Quinn failed to match par in each round of the 36-hole finale while Welch closed with a 67, the round of the day, to defeat Quinn and Stegmaier by one.
 Welch became the first back-to-back winner since Brad Faxon.
 "That's some pretty elite company right there," Welch said after his victory.
 In 2008, Matt Broome, the leader after two rounds, was declared the champion at the midway point of the tournament; rain made the final two rounds impossible to play.
 Broome "directed credit" to Faxon after his victory.
 "Brad's been a great friend and a huge influence," he said.